 One develops preferred ways of handling images as knitting experience increases and varies.
 I have always done my own scaling prior to any actual knitting.
 Software programs at times offer to adjust the height based on knitting technique and either real or estimated gauge.
 Passap has a smooth edge feature to decrease stepped effects if the image is enlarged in multiples by the console.
 In double bed work, sample swatches are often much larger than when working single bed, at least 100 stitches by 100 rows.
-Because DBJ lengthens the image by default (each single row of design now requires 2 passes of the carriage), a separation for a 30 row design would require 60 rows of knitting on the machine to complete the repeat.
+Because DBJ lengthens the image by default (every single row of design now requires 2 passes of the carriage), a separation for a 30-row design would require 60 rows of knitting on the machine to complete the repeat.
 Ribber settings can help reduce elongation in addition to any scaling of the motif.
 One alternative would have the ribber knitting in one direction, slipping in the other.
-This means that every other rows the main bed will create floats for the non knitting color, get caught between beds on the next pass.
+This means that every other row the main bed will create floats for the non-knitting color, get caught between beds on the next pass.

 In my test design, such floats are quite long in sections of the motif, resulting in problems, so that left me with choosing the lili setting.

 I programmed my first repeat segment after casting on, ending with dark color, both carriages on the left side.
 The white squares (in this case knit in white yarn) need to be knit on the first row from right to left.
 Either remove the ribber carriage and move to the opposite side or tilt it forward and move it to the right, being careful not to engage any needles.
-After it is in place, set it for birds eye backing
+After it is in place, set it for birds-eye backing